binaryphile/sorta/README.md

     for the named variable with the value taken from the corresponding key in `hash`.

-    When supplied with the pattern '\*', creates a compound declaration statement for variables with *all* of the keys and values of `hash`.
+    When supplied with the pattern '\*' (include quotes to prevent globbing), creates a compound declaration statement for variables with *all* of the keys and values of `hash`.

     When supplied with a prefixed asterisk, such as 'myvars\_\*', creates a compound declaration as above but with the prefix on the